cmukgb/ctfws-timer-iot/README.rst

   frequently and don't want to write to flash.

 * ``uart`` is in most default builds but is not necessary, if you need space.

+This has only been tested with integer builds.

 BOM
 ===